Tips for a First-Time Home Buyer

 The reality is, it didn't exactly happen overnight.
 First-time homebuyers start the search long before most even realize it.

-The National Association of Realtors reported in 2017 that 37 percent of all homebuyers were first-time homebuyers.
+The National Association of Realtors reported in 2017 that 37% of all homebuyers were first-time homebuyers.
 That's the highest percentage share reported in four years.
 Here's what you can expect from your home shopping experience.

 Benefits for a First-Time Homebuyer